Vinjii/vinjii.github.io/_posts/2024-04-21-finding-new-hobbies.markdown

 🎮 I bought [Planescape: Torment](https://store.steampowered.com/app/466300/Planescape_Torment_Enhanced_Edition/) on sale and started it on my Steam Deck.
 It obviously is made for keyboard and mouse, but it works for now.
 I also started a new [RimWorld](https://store.steampowered.com/app/294100/RimWorld/) colony.

 📚 [Foreigner by C.J.
 Cherryh](https://www.goodreads.com/book/show/57043.Foreigner) - a buddy read over on the [Fantasy Buddy Reads](https://www.goodreads.com/group/show/192999) group on Goodreads.
 I'm still struggling with reading, but I desperately miss it.
+I made a list of books to read with C. Looking at mostly award winning SFF.

 🎵 Taylor Swift's [The Tortured Poets Department](https://www.rollingstone.com/music/music-album-reviews/taylor-swift-the-tortured-poets-department-review-1235006977/) - Dear Taylor, thank you for writing songs specifically about my life.
 I appreciate the effort.
 I cried.
 That album is like therapy, and I'm not even a Swiftie. *[And I'm pissed off you let me give you all that youth for free.](https://genius.com/Taylor-swift-so-long-london-lyrics)*